top of page

 Clip: Victoria Daily Times (1969) Victoria, British Columbia

-Vancouver Islanders loved their albino whale Alice, who had become one of the greatest marine celebrities of British Columbia (second only to Caddy the Cadborosaurus).
+Vancouver Islanders loved their albino whale, Alice, who had become one of the greatest marine celebrities of British Columbia (second only to Caddy the Cadborosaurus).
 But in 1965, Alice suddenly disappeared.
-Sightings of a white orca were reported in island newspapers, but the whale's size and black dorsal fin proved it wasn't Alice.
-At the same time, newspapers overseas reported that a white orca was netted by a Russian whaling ship just off the coast of the Queen Charlotte Islands, but the whale's size and description proved again that it wasn't Alice.
+Sightings of a white orca were reported in island newspapers, but the whale’s size and black dorsal fin proved it wasn’t Alice.
+At the same time, newspapers overseas reported that a white orca had been netted by a Russian whaling ship just off the coast of the Queen Charlotte Islands, but again, the whale’s size and description proved it wasn’t Alice.
 In 1969, however, Alice resurfaced near Race Rocks, where her pod first appeared in 1946.
-It would be the last confirmed sighting of Alice before she disappeared forever.
+It was her last confirmed sighting in British Columbia waters.

-1970::A Second Albino Orca Appears and Is Captured in Pedder Bay
+1970::A Second Albino Orca Is Captured in Pedder Bay

 "1970::A Second Albino Orca Is Captured in Pedder Bay"